reactwg/react-native-new-architecture/docs/turbo-modules.md

 </details>

+Place the file in the `js` directory that we have just created, eg: `js/NativeRTNCalculator.ts`.

 At the beginning of the spec files are the imports:

 - The `TurboModule` type, which defines the base interface for all Turbo Native Modules